nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 ### Voice enable your text-only chatbot

-For voice enabling and integrating with your own text chatbot, you may update the source code</br>
+For voice enabling and integrating with your own text chatbot,

+you do not need any code from the other repository, you will use and update the source code from this repository:

 voice-on-text-bot-app-generic.js